sledorze/HaxeManual/md/manual/cr-dce.md

 > ##### Trivia: DCE-rewrite
 >
-> DCE was originally implemented in haxe 2.07.
+> DCE was originally implemented in Haxe 2.07.
 This implementation considered a function to be used when it was explicitly typed.
 The problem with that was that several features, most importantly interfaces, would cause all class fields to be typed in order to verify type-safety.
-This effectively subverted DCE completely, prompting the rewrite for haxe 2.10.
+This effectively subverted DCE completely, prompting the rewrite for Haxe 2.10.

 > ##### Trivia: DCE and try.haxe.org
 >